Montenegro in the Eurovision Song Contest 2009: Internal selection

 On 27 December 2008, RTCG opened a submission period where artists and songwriters were able to submit their entries until 20 January 2009.
 RTCG received 22 entries at the closing of the deadline, including songs from singers FreeJack ("Ljubav je san"), Ivan Čanović and Merima Njegomir ("Kad bi dao Bog"), Nina Petković ("Srce balkansko") and Sergej Ćetković ("Sjenke ljubavi").
 On 23 January 2009, "Just Get Out of My Life" performed by Andrea Demirović was announced and presented as the Montenegrin entry in the contest.
 Andrea Demirović previously attempted to represent Montenegro at the Eurovision Song Contest in 2008 where she placed second in the artist selection.
 Demirović also attempted to represent Serbia and Montenegro in 2005 where she placed fifth in their national final with the song "Šta će mi dani".
 The selection of the Montenegrin representative and song was decided by a selection jury that consisted of members of the RTCG Council: TVCG music editors Branka Banović and Vesna Ivanović, Radio Montenegro music editor Lidija Radović, director and producer Zoran Živković, sound engineer Dalibor Nedović and RTCG Heads of International Relations Boško Rašović and Vesna Banović.

-"Just Get Out of My Life" was written by Ralph Siegel, Bernd Meinunger and José Juan Santana Rodríguez.
+"Just Get Out of My Life" was written by Ralph Siegel and Bernd Meinunger (initially entered under the pseudonyms Peter Match and Gunter Johansen, respectively) together with José Juan Santana Rodríguez.
 Ralph Siegel had previously composed 20 Eurovision entries for various countries, while 15 of the entries composed by Siegel were written by Bernd Meinunger.
-The song also contained a sample from the song "Innocent Heart" by Ruth Portelli, which was written by the duo and competed in the 2009 Maltese Eurovision national final.
+The song also contained a sample from the song "Innocent Heart" by Ruth Portelli, which was also written by the duo and competed in the 2009 Maltese Eurovision national final.
 "Just Get Out of My Life" was Montenegro's first entry in the contest to be performed entirely in the English language.

 Promotion

 Andrea Demirović made several appearances across Europe to specifically promote "Just Get Out of My Life" as the Montenegrin Eurovision entry.
 Andrea Demirović performed "Just Get Out of My Life" during the Greek Eurovision national final on 18 February, the final of the Macedonian Eurovision national final Skopje Fest 2009 on 21 February, the presentation show of the 2009 Bosnian Eurovision entry BH Eurosong Show 2009 on 1 March, and the semi-final of the Serbian Eurovision national final Beovizija 2009 on 7 March.
 On 18 April, Demirović performed during the Eurovision Promo Concert event which was held at the Amsterdam Marcanti venue in Amsterdam, Netherlands and hosted by Marga Bult and Maggie MacNeal.
-On 18 and 19 April, Demirović took part in promotional activities in Belgium and performed at the Place Sainte-Catherine venue in Brussels.
+On 18 and 19 April, Demirović took part in promotional activities in Belgium and performed during an event held at the Place Sainte-Catherine/Sint-Katelijneplein in Brussels.